LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 # Pre-requisites

-Before using HyperTest, you have to download Concierge CLI corresponding to the host OS.
+Before using HyperExecute, you have to download Concierge CLI corresponding to the host OS.
 Along with it, you also need to export the environment variables *LT_USERNAME* and *LT_ACCESS_KEY* that are available in the [LambdaTest Profile](https://accounts.lambdatest.com/detail/profile) page.

 ## Download Concierge

-Concierge is a CLI for interacting and running the tests on the HyperTest Grid.
+Concierge is a CLI for interacting and running the tests on the HyperExecute Grid.
 Concierge provides a host of other useful features that accelerate test execution.
 In order to trigger tests using Concierge, you need to download the Concierge binary corresponding to the platform (or OS) from where the tests are triggered:

 Also, it is recommended to download the binary in the project's parent directory.
 Shown below is the location from where you can download the Concierge binary:

 * Mac: https://downloads.lambdatest.com/concierge/darwin/concierge
 * Linux: https://downloads.lambdatest.com/concierge/linux/concierge